SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 3. Install the firmware on a specific device.
 First navigate to "All Devices", select the desired device, then go to "Software" on Device Details and click on "Install firmware".
 Installing software packages is very similar.
 You follow the same steps as mentioned before, but you choose "install software" instead.
 (For more info on this step please refer to ["Software"](/guides/users-guide/device-management#software).)

-> You must visit the [Administration application](/guides/users-guide/administration#files) to store binaries in Cumulocity.
+> You must visit the [Administration application](/guides/users-guide/administration#files) to store other types of binaries in Cumulocity.

 Cumulocity provides users with the ability to execute firmware or software updates for multiple devices simultaneously.
 To do so: